Financial-Analysis-and-Fraud-Detection/FraudGuardian/README.md

 ## Solution Techniques for Financial Analysis and Fraud Detection

 The implementation of advanced solution techniques is paramount in reaching correct monetary analysis and proactive fraud detection.
-Leveraging a combination of informationdriven methodologies and present day technology, establishments can improve their monetary operations and mitigate risks efficaciously.
+Leveraging a combination of information driven methodologies and present day technology, establishments can improve their monetary operations and mitigate risks efficaciously.
 Here is an overview of key solution techniques applied within the area of Financial Analysis and Fraud Detection: